 The property tax search can show you information like:

+The Fulton County effective property tax rate is 1.16%.
 By comparison, homeowners in Cobb County cities pay a property tax rate of 0.86%.
 Cherokee County has an 0.87% effective tax rate.
 Forsythe County, just outside Atlanta, has an effective tax rate of 0.83%, the lowest in Metro Atlanta.

 The Georgia average property tax rate is 0.87%.
 The average Georgia resident pays $1,771 in annual property taxes.